reckel-jm/cantara/README.md

 Stanzas are seperated by double line wrap.
 Lines of stanza are seperated by a single line wrap.
 Repetitions (such as refrains) can be implemented by copy and paste.
 That's it.
 The user set ups a directory where all the stanzas will be stored.

+At the moment an other [GitHub Repository with public domain Christian song lyrics is under construction](https://github.com/reckel-jm/cantara_songrepo), which can be directly imported to Cantara.

 ### Settings
-The color and font size of the presentation can be changed in the settings.
+The color and font of the presentation can be changed in the settings.

 ### Licence
 The program is licenced under GPL3.
-See COPYING for details.
+See [COPYING](https://github.com/reckel-jm/cantara/blob/master/COPYING) for details.
+You may use and change this software and it's source code and share it as you wish, but you need to add a copyright hint and keep the licence.